CirclesUBI/circles-iac/ansible/README.md

 ### group_vars
 It contains all the variables used in every role.
 Please change accordingly to install a sokol or a xdai node.
 It also allows to add users for the rpc nethermind node under `allowed_users`.
-:warning:

 ### roles
 - **basic-setup**: installs required packages and enable unattended security updates.
 - **nethermind**: installs a customised helm chart for nethermind node using the xdai network and adc hoc k8s resources required to secure the node.
     - Version  [v1.12.7](https://github.com/NethermindEth/nethermind/releases/tag/1.12.7)
     - This node has security enabled and not everyone can connect to it.
 To be added please write to circlesubi@
 - **graph-protocol**: installs a customised helm chart for graph-protocol.
 ### host.yaml
 Target machine where `prd` provisioning will take place.